top of page

 Why Baby Loss and Infertility Awareness Matter in the Workplace

 Baby loss and infertility affect a significant portion of the population.
-Research shows that around 1 in 4 pregnancies end in miscarriage, 1 in 250 babies in England are stillborn and approximately 1 in 6 couples experience infertility.
+Research shows that around 1 in 4 pregnancies end in miscarriage, 1 in 250 babies in England are stillborn, and approximately 1 in 6 couples experience infertility.
 These statistics reveal that many employees may be silently coping with grief, anxiety, or stress related to these issues.

 By raising awareness and providing education, organisations can foster empathy and understanding.
 This not only helps affected employees feel seen and supported but also creates a culture where mental health is prioritised and stigma is reduced.